 - Pour the wet ingredients into the dry ingredients, add raisins and mix well.

-- Use a cookie scoop to drop dough balls on a parchment lined cookie sheet.
-Press slightly on each with your hand to flatten a little.
+- Use a medium-sized cookie scoop to drop dough balls on a parchment-lined cookie sheet.
+Press each cookie down slightly with your hand to flatten a little.

-- Bake 7-9 minutes until done.
+- Bake for 10 minutes until done.
 Remove from the oven onto a cooling rack.

 Please know that every gluten free flour blend has a different starch to grain ratio.
 If you use a blend I didn't test, you may need to adjust your moisture levels in your baked goods.

 Nutritional information is an estimate provided to you as a courtesy.
 You should calculate the actual nutritional information with the products and brands you are using with your preferred nutritional calculator.

 This post was updated from an older October 2017 post with more recipe details and tips.

 Simplifying the art of baking and cooking gluten-free recipes.